Here is a selection of publications where different laminin isoforms were used to create more authentic cell culture systems.

 Fiorenzano et al. 2021 Nature Communications

-Biosilk 3D scaffold supplemented with Biolaminin 111 was used to generate mature and functional ventral midbrain organoids with less variation both between organoid replicates and within an organoid, compared with a standard VM-organoid method.
-This study shows the benefits of silk especially in terms of permeability (no necrotic centers), resulting in improved cell maturity and experimental reproducibility.
+Biosilk 3D scaffold biofunctionalized with Biolaminin 111 was used to generate mature and functional ventral midbrain (VM) organoids with less variation both between the organoid replicates and within an organoid, when compared with a standard VM-organoid method.
+This study shows the benefits of Biosilk especially in terms of permeability (no necrotic centers), resulting in improved cell maturity and experimental reproducibility.
 Biosilk can be supplemented with any Biolaminin isoforms, depending on the tissue type of interest.

 A Hydrogel Platform that Incorporates Laminin Isoforms for Efficient Presentation of Growth Factors – Neural Growth and Osteogenesis